 Going Places: A History of Silicon Valley

 Experience a one-of-kind immersive geographic tour highlighting the history of Silicon Valley on the Google Liquid Galaxy platform.
-This cluster of computers running Google Earth, Maps and Street View is a visually stunning, visitor controlled large-scale 5 panel surround screen environment.
-You have never experience Silicon Valley like this before.
+This cluster of computers running Google Earth, Maps and Street View is a visually stunning, visitor-controlled large-scale five-panel surround screen environment.
+You have never experienced Silicon Valley like this before.
 This exhibit is made possible through the generosity of Google.

 The Babbage Engine